MSc Projects

 You should also make arrangements to show your work to your supervisor.
 This deliverable is mandatory and failure to submit will result in an academic alert.

-It will form a major part of your final mark, and a poor report can undo a lot of otherwise good technical work.
-The report should show that you understand your work, show where the design and work went, and convince the markers that it is important and valuable.
+It will form a major part of your final mark, and a poor dissertation can undo a lot of otherwise good technical work.
+The dissertation should show that you understand your work, show where the design and work went, and convince the markers that it is important and valuable.
 It should critically reflect on the project and what was achieved.

-There are examples of past reports in the project library in the student handbook and it is good to study them, as well as looking at the report guidance linked below.
+There are examples of past dissertations in the project library in the student handbook and it is good to study them, as well as looking at the guidance linked below.

 There is a hard 15,000 word limit on all MSc dissertations.
 This is a maximum, not a target to be aimed for.
-A good report will be well-structured, clear and informative, demonstrate understanding of the topic and related work, and not be overly verbose.
+The word limit includes everything except the title page, declaration/acknowledgements, table of contents and bibliography.
+A good dissertation will be well-structured, clear and informative, demonstrating understanding of the topic and related work, and not overly verbose.
 Talk to your supervisor for tips and feedback.

 Submission